In this guide:

 You need to get a Decision in Principle with us first before you can apply for a full mortgage.

-One of our Mortgage Advisers will help you through the application process, and they'll give free advice on which mortgage will best meet your needs.
+When you are ready to apply for your mortgage, you will need to call us to book a free meeting with one of our mortgage advisers.
+One of our mortgage advisers will help you through the application process and give advice on which mortgage will best meet your needs.

 Our mortgage rates and fees